-With Cineworld cinemas across the UK currently closed, and support for independent organisations never needed more, head to one of Gloucestershire’s top 12 indie film venues for a unique cinema experience in front of the big screen.
+With cinemas across the UK finally reopening post-Covid, support for independent organisations has never been needed more.
+Head to one of Gloucestershire’s top 12 indie film venues for a unique cinema experience in front of the big screen.

 Whether it’s witnessing the latest Hollywood cinematic sensation, sitting down to a live theatre stream or enjoying a family flick, Gloucestershire movie buffs can take their pick of independent film venues in the county…

 Gloucester Guildhall's cinema was fully refurbished during lockdown and re-opened in October 2020, hosting regular film screenings in its 100-seat cinema.

 With full social distancing measures in place, film fans at Gloucester Guildhall can take advantage of the venue’s competitive ticket prices, Gloucester city centre location and nearby car parking – as well as an eclectic programme, which includes modern blockbusters, indie flicks, golden oldies and more on the big screen.